Human rights in Nigeria: History since independence

 The regime of General Ibrahim Babangida, among others, was noted for egregious human rights abuses.

 Although Nigeria has been active in signing and ratifying international human rights treaties over the years, it has seen challenges when trying to implement these treaties domestically.
 Nigeria operates under a dualist system and cannot apply international treaties unless they are ratified by the legislative houses in Nigeria.
-Furthermore, the Nigerian constitution protects civil and political rights, but international treaties like the African Charter also expand protection to cultural, socio-economic, and group rights.
-Because the Nigerian constitution is the supreme law, the Supreme Court of Nigeria often resolves conflicts in favour of the Constitution, therefore restricting the expansion of potential human rights.
+Furthermore, although the Nigerian constitution protects civil and political rights, international treaties like the African Charter are intended to expand protection to cultural, socio-economic, and group rights.
+However, because the Nigerian constitution is the supreme law, the Supreme Court of Nigeria often resolves conflicts in favour of the constitution, thereby restricting the potential expansion of human rights.

-Freedom of expression
+Freedom of expression and the Press

-When General ibrahim Babangida took over government in 1985 and repealed Decree No. 4 of 1984, a law that made it criminal behaviour to publish any material that was considered embarrassing or against the interests of the government, there was renewed hope for freedom of expression both by the people and the media.
+In 1985, after General Ibrahim Babangida took over the government, he repealed Decree No. 4 of 1984, a law that made it criminal behaviour to publish any material that was considered embarrassing or against the interests of the government.
+This led to renewed hope for freedom of expression both by the people and the media.
 Within the Babangida regime, political tolerance occurred for some time.
-However, this brief foray into human rights broke down when the regime began jailing its critics and firing employees who did not promote their views and ideas.
-The Babangida regime closed down more newspapers and banned more popular organizations than any other in Nigeria's post-colonial history.
+However, this brief foray into expanding human rights broke down when the regime began jailing its critics and firing employees who did not promote the regime's views and ideas.
+The Babangida regime ended up closing down more newspapers and banning more popular organizations than any other in Nigeria's post-colonial history.

 The paparazzi in Nigeria was often subject to scare tactics and intimidation.
-Journalists were subjected to "chats" with the State Security Service that involved threatening and possible imprisonment.
+Journalists were subjected to "chats" with the State Security Service that involved threats and possible imprisonment.
 There were continually newspaper shutdowns.
-In 1990, The Republic, Newbreed, Lagos Daily News, The Punch, and various other newspapers were shut down at some point by the federal government.
+In 1990, The Republic, Newbreed, Lagos Daily News, The Punch, and various other newspapers were shut down at different points by the federal government.